Phillip Di Giuseppe: Vancouver Canucks

 Di Giuseppe (right) during a game against the Seattle Kraken in January 2023.

 On July 28, 2021, Di Giuseppe signed a one-year, two-way contract extension with the Vancouver Canucks.
 After attending the Canucks' Development Camp ahead of the 2021–22 season, Di Giuseppe was re-assigned to their AHL affiliate, the Abbotsford Canucks.
 He was recalled to the NHL level on December 14 after Luke Schenn and Juho Lammikko were placed in COVID-19 Protocol.
 However, he tested positive for COVID while the team was in California and was unable to play during his recall.
 He was eventually activated off the NHL's COVID-19 protocol and was re-assigned to the AHL on January 13.
 Di Giuseppe was called up again later in February to assist their depleted lineup on their Eastern North America road trip.
 At the time of the recall, he had accumulated 11 goals and 21 assists through 35 games for Abbotsford.
 Di Giuseppe finished the 2021–22 season with the Abbotsford Canucks in the AHL, ranking sixth on the team in scoring.
 He also set new career-highs with 24 assists and 36 points and ranked third on the team in shots.
 On July 13, 2022, Di Giuseppe signed another one-year, two-way contract extension.

 Ahead of the 2022–23 season, head coach Bruce Boudreau announced that Di Giuseppe had suffered a lower-body injury and was expected to need two to four weeks to recover.
 He was eventually placed on waivers for the purpose of assignment to Abbotsford on October 19.
 In the later half of the season, Di Giuseppe alternated between the NHL and AHL on numerous occasions.
 On March 12, 2023, Di Giuseppe signed a two-year two-way contract extension with the Canucks.

 On 23 June 2025, Di Giuseppe won the Calder Cup as a member of the Abbotsford Canucks.

 Winnipeg Jets

 After four seasons within the Canucks organization, Di Giuseppe left as a free agent and was signed to a one-year, two-way contract with the Winnipeg Jets for the season on July 2, 2025.
+He was assigned to AHL affiliate, the Manitoba Moose, for the duration of his contract with the Jets, posting 15 goals and 35 points through 72 regular season games.

+IF Björklöven

+As a free agent following 12 professional seasons in North America, Di Giuseppe opted to sign his first abroad in agreeing to a one-year deal with newly promoted Swedish club, IF Björklöven of the SHL, on July 16, 2026.